Onkyo vs Sony – two giants of electronics

 4.2 out of 5 (4.2) Onkyo

-Onkyo AV Receivers and Sony AV Receivers both offer a wide range of products in the audio equipment category, but there are notable differences in their product selection.
-Onkyo AV receivers are known for their high-resolution audio support, including DTS:X and Dolby Atmos, which can deliver a more immersive sound experience.
-They also offer a wide range of receivers with varying power outputs and features to cater to different user needs.
-Onkyo's latest models, such as the TX-NR696, come with advanced features like THX Certified Select for reference-level sound, and Dynamic Audio Amplification for powerful sound control.
-Sony AV receivers, on the other hand, also offer a robust selection of products with their own unique features.
-Sony's product line includes models that support 8K and 4K resolution, which can be a significant advantage for users looking to build a high-definition home theater system.
-Moreover, Sony receivers like the STR-DN1080 come with advanced technologies like Phantom Surround Back, which can simulate the sound of physical surround back speakers.
-However, compared to Onkyo, Sony receivers might lack some of the high-end audio features like THX certification.
-Overall, both brands offer a wide range of products, but the selection offered by Sony may appeal more to audiophiles.
+In the realm of audio equipment, Onkyo AV Receivers and Sony AV Receivers offer a wide range of options, each with its own distinctive features and benefits.
+Onkyo AV receivers are renowned for their support of high-resolution audio formats like DTS:X and Dolby Atmos, promising an immersive listening experience.
+Their lineup includes receivers with varying power outputs and features to cater to different user needs, with flagship models like the TX-NR696 boasting features such as THX Certified Select for superior sound quality and Dynamic Audio Amplification for precise control over audio dynamics.
+On the other hand, Sony AV receivers offer an equally impressive selection, with models designed to support both 8K and 4K resolutions, making them ideal for users seeking high-definition home theater setups.
+Sony receivers like the STR-DN1080 introduce innovative technologies like Phantom Surround Back, which simulates the effect of physical surround back speakers for a more immersive audio experience.
+However, compared to Onkyo, Sony receivers may lack certain high-end audio features such as THX certification.
+Overall, while both brands offer extensive product lines, Sony's emphasis on advanced audio technologies and high-definition resolutions may appeal more to discerning audiophiles.

 Design/Look